e-Learning Backpack Initiative

 - Will there be an official award notification?

 Yes.
-Notifications were sent out to eligible schools in January.
+Estimated allocation notifications are sent out to eligible schools in January.
 Once the application is returned and approved, official notification will be sent to the division contact.

 - When can we start the project?

 Although proceeds of the VPSA notes are not available to divisions for reimbursement of qualifying expenditures until mid-June, school divisions may elect to begin the project immediately by adopting a reimbursement resolution and certifying that all expenditures reimbursed are to be with the supplemental grant funds.

 - How will the divisions be reimbursed?
 What is the process?

 - When will the divisions be allowed to submit for reimbursement?

 A request for reimbursement can be submitted at any time; however, reimbursements will not be issued until after mid-June.

 - Will the divisions receive the supplemental grant funding for four years even if we become fully accredited after year one?

 Yes.
 Schools eligible to receive a supplemental grant will continue to receive the grant for the number of subsequent years equaling the number of grades 9 through 12 in the qualifying school up to a maximum of four years.

 Yes.
 The deployment timing is a local issue and will not affect VPSA reimbursements.
 Since the VPSA funds are made available in June, school divisions may begin implementation the following school year.

 - Do we have to reapply every year for this initiative?

-No. Once approved, an allocation notice will be sent to each participating school and division after the October 1 student attendance is certified by the Department of Education.
+No. Once approved, an allocation notice will be sent to each participating school and division after the October 1st student attendance is certified by the Department of Education.
 An acceptance reply is all that is necessary unless there are plans to significantly change the purchases from the approved application, such as a change in the device to be purchased.

 - Can we opt out of the initiative?